ros-navigation/docs.nav2.org/setup_guides/lifecycle_composition/setup_lifecycle_composition.rst

 Error codes
 ***********
-Your nav2 task server may also wish to return a error code.
+Your nav2 task server may also wish to return a error code in its action response (though not required).
+If there are semantically meaningful and actionable types of failures for your system, this is a systemic way to communicate those failures which may be automatically aggregated into the responses of the navigation system to your application.

 It is important to note that error codes from 0-99999 are reserved for internal nav2 servers with each server offset by 1000.
 The table below shows the current servers along with the expected error code structure.

 +-------------------------------------+------------------------+